dmaciel123/gloria_flags/README.md

 ```

-Please note that in the main function (Run.R) the data used as input feature is the GLORIA Rrs.
+Please note that in the main function, representing the Run.R file, the data used as input feature is the GLORIA_Rrs.csv file.
 There is an example file added in 11/10/2022.

-The following methods are implemented in the project:
+The following methods are implemented in this project:

 # Baseline Shift